fbpx

 • Estimated reading time 2min

-It’s spooky season, and for those of us who celebrate it, Halloween is fast approaching!
-But Halloween decorations can be a horror story for birds and other native wildlife.
+For those of us who celebrate it, Halloween is fast approaching – but Halloween decorations can be a horror story for birds and other native wildlife.

 Today, scientists estimate that around 30% of Australian bird nests incorporate human-made materials.
-And with Spooky Season coinciding with Swoopy Season and the breeding season for many Australian birds, it’s important to be mindful of what materials you might be making available to them.
+And with spooky season coinciding with swooping season and the breeding season for many Australian birds, it’s important to be mindful of what materials you might be making available to them.

 A silhouetted Splendid Fairy Wren

 A silhouetted Splendid Fairy Wren.
-Photographed by: Nathan Watson
+Photo by Nathan Watson

 The fine threads within cotton wool and human hair mean that these also pose a risk of entanglement, as does fruit tree netting: which should have a mesh size of 5mm x 5mm (or less at full stretch).